xbmc/repo-plugins/plugin.video.nfl.gamepass/README.md

 ## What is Game Pass Domestic? ##

-NFL Game Pass Domestic is the USA version of Game Pass, but the service is blacked out during live games.
-Previously it lacked other features, but with the recent revamping (mid-2015) of their service, we have yet to find a side-by-side comparison of the two services.
-Testing, bug reports, and patches from Game Pass Domestic users would be most appreciated.
+NFL Game Pass Domestic is the USA (and parts of Canada and UK) version of Game Pass, but the service is blacked out during live games.
+Previously it lacked other features, but with the mid-2015 revamping of their service, it seems the two services have mostly converged (though we have yet to find a side-by-side comparison).

+As most/all of the current developers are located outside of the Domestic regions, testing, bug reports, and patches from Game Pass Domestic subscribers is most appreciated.

 ## Why write a plugin for Kodi? ##

-First off, we love Kodi and like consuming media through its interface.
+First off, we love Kodi and prefer consuming media through its interface.
 Secondly, while there is a nice Flash interface, it's... well... written in Flash.
-The client is a resource hog, the interface is frequently buggy, and it includes a bunch of bells and whistles (social media, for example) that are simply distracting.
+It's heavy, has limited browser support, and includes a bunch of bells and whistles (social media, for example) that are simply distracting.
 We're here to watch a game, nothing else.

 ## What features are currently supported? ##